actor-framework/actor-framework.github.io/_posts/2015-08-21-testing-brokers.md

 The `test_multiplexer` has several member function that "fake" network events and allow you to manipulate the buffers of scribes directly.
 In particular, `virtual_send` allows you to fake incoming data on a `connection_handle`.
-This will cause the scribe to generate one or more `new_data_msg` (depending on the configured receive policy).
+This will cause the scribe to generate one or more `new_data_msg` messages (depending on the configured receive policy).
 Those messages are handled by the broker immediately.

+To simulate a remote connection, one needs to create a pending connection using `add_pending_connect` and cause the corresponding doorman to accept it via `accept_connection`.

-To install a "fake multiplexer", one needs to call `set_middleman(new network::test_multiplexer)` in `main`, *before* calling any IO-related function in CAF.
-To show this multiplexer in action, we first implement a broker we want to test.
+Using the test multiplexer requires calling `set_middleman(new network::test_multiplexer)` in `main`, *before* calling any IO-related function in CAF.
+Before showing the test multiplexer in action, we first implement implement a broker we want to test.

 # Example Application

 The application we are going to test is a simplistic HTTP server.
-We do not want to bother with actually parsing HTTP, so we always only consider the first line of a HTTP get and check if it is equal to `"GET / HTTP/1.1"`.
+We do not want to bother with actually parsing HTTP, so we always only consider the first line of a HTTP header and check if it is equal to `"GET / HTTP/1.1"`.
 If we receive anything else, we will send a 404 as response.

 However, we are going to deal with chunked input and we (pedantically) require